About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 - Maple Syrup Substitute: If you’re out of maple syrup, honey or agave also works as a sweetener in this oatmeal recipe.

 In terms of toppings, the options are almost endless for oatmeal!
-Animal crackers and sliced bananas used to be my son’s favorites when he was a toddler.
-Now he mixes it up every time!
+Animal crackers and sliced bananas used to be my kiddo’s favorites when they were a toddler.
+Now they mix it up every time!

 - Fresh fruit: blueberries, sliced apples, diced mango, raspberries, blackberries, strawberries, peeled & sliced kiwi and sliced bananas.